 Our Classic Bernese Oberland Traverse has been our signature tour since 1999, and it’s still the best.
 It’s 10 nights of pure alpine bliss, hiking from mountain inn to village to mountain inn.
 You’ll have a private room each night, wonderful food, peaceful space, and beautiful memories.
 We have deluxe versions and quicker “Best of” versions, and can customize in any way you can imagine.
 But if you want to trust us, go to Bernese Oberland.
 You will love it.

-But I want to hike the Tour du Mont Blanc!
+If you just want to hike the Tour du Mont Blanc…

-We are still organizing TMB hikes for 2022.
+We are still organizing TMB hikes.
 We’ve had to make a number of adjustments to our classic itinerary – a taxi to a nearby village here, a small section skipped there – but it works.
 We offer both 5-star Deluxe Tour du Mont Blanc and 3-star Classic Tour du Mont Blanc itineraries that, so far, we have been able to pull together.
 Maybe not for long.
 Even these adjusted itineraries are getting difficult to piece together.
-Our best advice, if it needs to be the TMB, is to start planning for 2023.
-Making plans by the fall of 2022 is not too soon, and waiting until early 2023 is probably not going to work.
+Our best advice, if it needs to be the TMB, is to start planning for next year.
+Making plans in the fall is not too soon, and waiting until early spring is probably not going to work.